natzhit/PostgreSQL-Project_Data-Jobs-Analysis/README.md

 ORDER BY salary_year_avg DESC
 LIMIT 5;
 ```
-A horizontal bar chart displaying the top 5 data analyst job positions in Canada for 2023 was created using Python libraries pandas, matplotlib, and seaborn based on the data from the SQL-query above.
+A horizontal bar chart displaying the top 5 data analyst job positions in Canada for 2023 was created using Python libraries *pandas*, *matplotlib*, and *seaborn* based on the data from the SQL query above.
 ```py
 import pandas as pd
 import matplotlib.pyplot as plt